 How to write a brief for a rebrand

-You should write a brief that sets out what you want to achieve from your rebranding and what the work involved will be.
+You should write a brief that sets out what you want to achieve from your rebrand, and what the work involved will be.
 Whether you are working with an external agency or carrying out the rebranding internally, a good brief will focus everyone on the purpose and expected outcome of the rebranding process.

 The brief should include: